buswedg/Udacity/Data Analyst Nanodegree/P4 Explore and Summarize Data/ND_Project4.md

 At this stage, it is difficult to rule out any relationships butI suspect sulphur content, acidity, pH and alcohol content will have a relationship with perceived quality.

 Q: Did you create any new variables from existing variables in the dataset?
-Yes, a variable which shows the ratio of free sulfur dioxide to total sulfur dioxide and a variable which recategorizes wine quality ratings.
+Yes, a variable which shows the ratio of free sulfur dioxide to total sulfur dioxide and two variables which re-categorize wine quality ratings/alcohol content.

 Q: Of the features you investigated, were there any unusual distributions?
 Did you perform any operations on the data to tidy, adjust, or change the form of the data?
 If so, why did you do this?
 The majority of variables are approximately normally distributed, however many have a positive skew.
 There also seems to be a number of outliers within each of the dataset variables.
 No data transformations have been performed at this stage as the intention at this stage is to limit axis ranges for plots in order to account for outliers within each visual representation.